Gwali-1/Yasagashi/README.md

 The css files contain user defined styles in addition to bootstrap styles applied in html files .

+##  Distinctiveness and Complexity

+For reasons why i believe my project satisfies the distinctiveness and Complexity  requirements ,  the project is neither a social network nor a commerce site.
+I like to think of it in the category of accomadation and hotel.
+The app is fully mobile responsive and ofcourse is built with django.
+It uses a total of 4 database models and also incoorporate google's firebase  backend service .

 ## Problems faced and Challenges